sagarkudu/Kafka_using_Spring_Boot/README.md

 	How are you?
 	I am good.
 Thanks**

---> Now we have sent message till now, now kafka consumer is waiting to consume this messages.
+--> Now we have received message till now, which is sent by Kafka Producer and it will continuously wait in queue for the new message from producer.

 Note: The **--from-beginning** is important, if not used order will not be maintained and messages will go into another partitions.